ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 +-- {: .num_prop #Sublations}
 ###### Proposition

-We have the following extra relations between the projection endofunctors in def. \ref{ProgressionOfIdempotentEndofunctors} ("[[Aufhebung|Aufhebungs]]"-relations):
+There are the following extra relations between the projection endofunctors in def. \ref{ProgressionOfIdempotentEndofunctors} ("[[Aufhebung|Aufhebungs]]"-relations):

 * $\sharp \emptyset \simeq \emptyset$ (the [[codiscrete objects]] form a [[dense subtopos]])